Compare ROBINHOOD Versus AVATRADE and IC Markets broker accounts.

 AvaTrade is regulated by Australian Securities and Investments Commission (ASIC), ASIC (406684), Financial Services Authority (FSA), South African Financial Sector Conduct Authority (FSCA), Financial Stability Board (FSB), The Financial Services Agency (JAPAN FSA), Financial Futures Association of Japan (FFAJ), Abu Dhabi Global Markets (ADGM), Financial Regulatory Services Authority (FRSA), Polish Financial Supervision Authority (KNF), Israel Securities Association (ISA), British Virgin Islands Financial Services Commission (BVI), BVI (SIBA/L/13/1049), Central Bank of Ireland and have been in business since 2006.

 We recommend looking at a AvaTrade alternative that has more financial regulation.

 What happens if Robinhood or AvaTrade go bust?

-Robinhood and AvaTrade are regulated which means that as part of their regulatory obligations Robinhood and AvaTrade have to offer a certain level of financial protection to their clients.
+Robinhood and AvaTrade are regulated, which means that as part of their regulatory obligations Robinhood and AvaTrade have to offer a certain level of financial protection to their clients.
 Robinhood and AvaTrade should by law keep client funds separate from Robinhood and AvaTrade funds.
-If either Robinhood or AvaTrade goes bankrupt they should not have access to your money.
-Customers accounts should be segregated.
-A financial services compensation scheme differs from country to country so check this on the Robinhood and AvaTrade websites and regulators.
+If either Robinhood or AvaTrade goes bankrupt, they should not have access to your money.
+Customer accounts should be segregated.
+A financial services compensation scheme differs from country to country, so check this on the Robinhood and AvaTrade websites and regulators.

 Are Robinhood or AvaTrade good for beginners?

 Robinhood and AvaTrade offer low deposits and access to a selection of market insights and news resources.
 Both Robinhood and AvaTrade offer demo accounts.
-This is a big plus for Robinhood and AvaTrade as it shows on they have an interest in their customers.
+Demo trading accounts are a big plus for Robinhood and AvaTrade as it shows they are interested in their customers.